eriksencosta/percentage/README.md

 ## Development setup

-I used JDK 18 for development.
-You IDE of choice may use Gradle for building and executing the project code.
+I used JDK 18 for IDE development while using version 8 as the Gradle JDK.

 ### Running locally